 Buying a Home in Las Vegas

-A Las Vegas home warranty is often referred to as a home owners warranty or home protection plan.
-Las Vegas home warranties are often used to cover expenses that are not covered by insurance.
-It can be purchased by a Las Vegas home seller, buyer or even the real estate company.
+A home warranty is often referred to as a home owners warranty or home protection plan.
+Home warranties are often used to cover expenses that are not covered by insurance.
+It can be purchased by a seller, buyer or even the real estate company.

 Whether you are buying or selling a home in the Las Vegas real estate market, you should have facts that guide you in making decisions regarding home warranties.

-If you are a Las Vegas home owner trying to sell a Las Vegas home or a Las Vegas real estate agent considering adding a home warranty to the deal, it may be the very sweetener needed to make the sale.
-If you are a buyer looking at Las Vegas homes for sale, asking for a Las Vegas home warranty can save you the cost of purchasing it yourself.
+If you are a home owner trying to sell a house, it may be the very sweetener needed to make the sale.
+If you are a buyer looking at homes for sale, asking for a warranty can save you the cost of purchasing it yourself.

-Las Vegas homes that come with a warranty often sell faster because the buyer feels an added sense of security.
-The added protection of a home warranty comes with a surprisingly low price tag.
-A one year home warranty costs $400-$600, on average.
+A one year home warranty costs $400-$600, on average here in Las Vegas.
 For each service call, a small deductible will have to be paid.
 The cost of the deductible is typically less than $100.

 As explained by Bankrate, a water heater is covered.
 But if the service repair person discovers it went out because of rust or poor maintenance, the repair or replacement may be excluded and “you might have to pay the bill yourself.”

-Exclusions in Las Vegas home warranties typically include solar heating units, lighting systems, pool or spa, septic systems and other such items.
+Exclusions typically include solar heating units, lighting systems, pool or spa, septic systems and other such items.
 If you are unsure about what is included, ask your real estate agent if the home warranty company fails to make all the details clear to you.

-When buying or selling a Las Vegas home, having the protection of a home warranty can be a blessing in disguise to the buyer and seller.
+Having this protection can be a blessing in disguise to the buyer and seller.
 Ask your real estate agent for guidance if you are unsure about getting a home warranty included.
 While some organizations question the need for it, home warranties have become almost universal in the real estate market and are probably unlikely to disappear any time soon.